tamontealegrep/MarketplaceCondition/README.md

 # Organize dataframe columns
 df = df.reindex(columns=COLUMNS_ORDER)
 ```
+All boolean columns will be mapped as False:0 and True:1
 ```python
 # Transforms boolean column
 bool_columns = df.select_dtypes(include=bool).columns
 df[bool_columns] = df[bool_columns].astype(int)
 ```
-An essential step forward: The function `preprocess_dataset()` has been coded and resides within `src/features/data_preprocessing.py`.
-This paves the way for streamlined data preprocessing in future endeavors.
+An essential step forward: The function `preprocess_dataset()` has been coded and resides within `src/features/data_preprocess.py` and in Appendix A. This paves the way for streamlined data preprocessing in future endeavors.
 # 3. Data Exploratory Analisys (DAE)

 Prior to delving into the analysis, it is imperative to conduct a thorough examination of the columns, scrutinizing their respective sources and discerning the nature of their data types.
 This preliminary step is pivotal in laying a robust foundation for subsequent data processing and analysis, ensuring a comprehensive understanding of the dataset's composition and characteristics.